-- Quarantine is for unvaccinated individuals who were identified as a close contact to a case (some infected with COVID-19). - Quarantine keeps someone who may have been exposed to the virus away from others. - These individuals must stay home and monitor for symptoms. - Last date of exposure is considered "Day 0" for quarantine. - Travel Quarantine.
-While there is no law requiring quarantine after travel, RIDOH strongly recommends you follow CDC guidance on travel quarantine as the best public health practice.
-Please refer to slides 59 and 60.
+Quarantine is for unvaccinated individuals who were identified as a close contact to a case (some infected with COVID-19).

+- Quarantine keeps someone who may have been exposed to the virus away from others. - These individuals must stay home and monitor for symptoms. - Last date of exposure is considered "Day O" for quarantine. - Find an online calculator to determine options for the end of quarantine.